diefenbach/django-lfs/docs/developer/developing.rst

 .. note::

-  You might want to fork LFS on `Bitbucket <https://bitbucket.org/diefenbach /django-lfs>`_ or `GitHub <https://github.com/diefenbach/django-lfs>`_ and point to it within buildout.cfg first.
+  You might want to fork LFS on `GitHub <https://github.com/diefenbach/django-lfs>`_ and point to it within buildout.cfg first.

 Contributing Code to the Core
 =============================